pravinkdubey/file-share/README.md

 ```

 5. Connect from Phone
-- Ensure your iPhone is connected to the same Wi-Fi/hotspot as your PC.
+- Ensure your Phone is connected to the same Wi-Fi/hotspot as your PC.
 - Open Safari (or any browser).
 - Enter:
 ```